iterative/ldb-resources/documentation/Quick-start-teams.md

 | Create a new LDB instance | `$  ldb init /data/corporate-LDB` |

 When running LDB commands, they need to be pointed towards an active LDB instance.
 This is done with one of the two methods: an environment variable or a configuration file.
-By default, an LDB configuration file is expected to reside in the user home directory, folder '.ldb' but if both pointer types are present, an environment variable will take precedence:
+By default, an LDB configuration file is expected to reside in the user home directory, folder '.ldb' but if both config methods are present, an environment variable will take precedence:

 | Step | Command |
 | --- | --- |